iFit: a simple library to analyze data

 page, you just need Matlab.

-If you want a quick example, refer to the Quick Start
+If you want a quick example with commands, refer to the Quick Start

 page.
 Otherwise, the